Dimitar Aleksiev: Early career

-Dimitar Aleksiev started his youth career at Sliven.
-At the beginning of his professional career Aleksiev played for Lyubimets 2007 and Dimitrovgrad.
+Aleksiev started his youth career at Sliven.
+At the beginning of his professional career he played for Lyubimets 2007 and Dimitrovgrad.

 Haskovo

-Dimitar Aleksiev spent two years at Haskovo.
+Aleksiev spent two years at Haskovo.
 He joined the team before the start of season 2013-14 and helped the team to finish on 2nd place in B Grupa and to win a promotion for A Grupa.
-He was selected for the best played of the season as well as best young player of the season in B Grupa.
+He was selected for the best player of the season as well as best young player of the season in B Grupa.

-Dimitar Aleksiev played in 20 games in A Grupa and scored 5 goals for Haskovo during the 2014-15 season.
+Aleksiev played in 20 games in A Grupa and scored 5 goals for Haskovo during the 2014-15 season.
 Despite his efforts the team was relegated to B Grupa and Aleksiev left after the end of the season.

 Botev Plovdiv

-On 24 June 2015 Aleksiev joined Botev Plovdiv as a free agent and signed a two-year contract.
+On 24 June 2015, Aleksiev joined Botev Plovdiv as a free agent and signed a two-year contract.
 A week later he made an unofficial debut when he came on as a substitute during the second half of the friendly game with FC Oborishte.
 Botev Plovdiv won with 3-1 and Aleksiev scored one of the goals.

 After a long absence from the first team squad, on 30 October, Aleksiev came on as a substitute during the second half of the 2-0 away defeat of Botev Plovdiv from Slavia Sofia.

-On 13 January 2016 Aleksiev was released from Botev Plovdiv after playing only 4 games for the club without scoring any goals in official games.
+On 13 January 2016, Aleksiev was released from Botev Plovdiv after playing only 4 games for the club without scoring any goals in official games.

 Lokomotiv GO

-On 18 January 2016 Aleksiev signed for Lokomotiv GO, but was released six months later.
+On 18 January 2016, Aleksiev signed for Lokomotiv GO, but was released six months later.

 Oborishte

-On 16 January 2017 Aleksiev joined Oborishte.
+On 16 January 2017, Aleksiev joined Oborishte.

 Arda Kardzhali

-On 21 June 2017 he joined Third League club Arda Kardzhali.
+On 21 June 2017, Aleksiev joined Third League club Arda Kardzhali.